aws/amazon-finspace-examples/README.md

 ### Python: Helper Code

-- [Utility Classes](amazon-finspace-examples/notebooks/Utilities/) that are used on the notebooks that facilitate the use of the inSpace boto3 APIs.
+- [Utility Classes](amazon-finspace-examples/notebooks/Utilities/) that are used on the notebooks that facilitate the use of the FinSpace APIs.

 ### Notebooks: Outside FinSpace
 These notebooks are intended to be run from outside of FinSpace, communicating with the FinSpace service using the FinSpace APIs.